yatheeshraju/testng-docs/docs/testhelpers.md

 * On any method that already has a @Test, @Before/After or @Factory annotation.
 * On at most one constructor of your test class.
 In this case, TestNG will invoke this particular constructor with the parameters initialized to the values specified in testng.xml whenever it needs to instantiate your test class.
 This feature can be used to initialize fields inside your classes to values that will then be used by your test methods.

-> Notes:
+!!! info
-> The XML parameters are mapped to the Java parameters in the same order as they are found in the annotation, and TestNG will issue an error if the numbers don't match.
+    The XML parameters are mapped to the Java parameters in the same order as they are found in the annotation, and TestNG will issue an error if the numbers don't match.
-> Parameters are scoped.
+    Parameters are scoped.
 In testng.xml, you can declare them either under a &lt;suite&gt; tag or under &lt;test&gt;.
 If two parameters have the same name, it's the one defined in &lt;test&gt; that has precedence.
 This is convenient if you need to specify a parameter applicable to all your tests and override its value only for certain tests.

 #### Parameters with DataProviders